Vectorworks/developer-scripting/Function Reference/Functions/PrimaryUnits.md

 ## Remarks
 [sd 8/18/98]
-See [[VS:GetPrimaryUnitInfo| GetPrimaryUnitInfo]] for details on changes in VW9 and again in VW12.
+See [GetPrimaryUnitInfo](GetPrimaryUnitInfo.md) for details on changes in VW9 and again in VW12.

 ## Examples
 #### VectorScript ####